PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 ```

-### Obstacles
-We needed to follow white lines taped on a black surface with possible intersections between said lines.
-The robot will need to make turns at these intersections and drive in a figure-8 formation.
- We were going to use polling for our third sensor to obtain a digital reading to detect intersections, but we discovered we could accomplish all our functionality with just two.
-Thus, we were able to save pin spots with only two sensors.

 ### Follow the Line

 To follow the line, we used simple ```if``` statements to adjust the robot’s path.
-The two line sensors detected when the robot moved too far off-center of the white line, and we used a conditional to move the robot left or right when the line sensors’ values pass a certain threshold.
+The two line sensors detected when the robot moved too far off-center of the white line; we used a conditional to move the robot left or right when the line sensors’ values passed a certain threshold indicating they were over the white tape.

 #### Code snippet for following the line
 ```cpp